10 Snakes That Lurk In Farmers’ Crop Fields

 Venomous: no.

-That said, as the economy expands, more of Nigeria is graduating to mechanised industrial farm equipment, which can be fatal for ball pythons.
-It’s traditional hand-picking farmers who benefit more from this snake’s ancient protection.
+That said, as the economy expands, more of Nigeria is graduating to mechanised industrial farm equipment, whose slicing blades can be fatal for ball pythons.
+It’s traditional hand-picking farmers who benefit most from the ball python’s ancient protection.

 7 Sumatran spitting cobra